-The psychology degree program at Florida Tech offers in-depth preparation for work in behavior analysis, clinical psychology, criminal justice, social work, organizational management and law.
+The psychology degree program at Florida Tech offers in-depth preparation for work in clinical psychology, social work, organizational management and social-cultural law.
 Unique electives allow you to develop career-track concentrations in a variety of subfields.
-The clinical psychology degree program is fully accredited by the American Psychological Association's Commission on Accreditation.

 Florida Tech gives students the ability to pursue either a B.A. or B.S. degree in psychology.
 Students tailor their education to their area of interest.
 The Bachelor of Arts degree is designed for those students interested primarily in the social sciences and humanities.
 With a foundation in liberal arts, courses facilitate concentrations in human and animal behaviors.

 - Animal Behavior: Courses in both biological sciences and behavior analysis emphasize biological bases of behavior and species-typical learning as well as standard principles of training that cross species lines.
 Most animal behavior psychology degree students also add a minor in biology.
 The culmination of the program is an internship within a facility or institution that emphasizes animal training, husbandry or public education.

 - Clinical Psychology: The clinical/counseling concentration psychology degree exposes students to courses and field placements that emphasize the assessment and treatment of mental and emotional disorders.
 Such areas of study include substance abuse, abnormal psychology, clinical psychology, professional ethics and assessment techniques.

 - Industrial/Organizational Psychology: This degree prepares students to enter business directly after graduation, in industrial/organizational psychology, business law, management, human resource management, organizational behavior and substance abuse.
 Students who choose this concentration for their psychology degree are encouraged to add a minor in business administration.